 I was thinking a lot about whether or not the twists in my plans could be foreseen in some way.
 And, whether or not I could have navigated myself better.
 I also talked about this topic in the recent podcast that I recorded for PhDCareerStories.
 To choose the right career, we need to know two fundamental things about ourselves:

 (1) What our lifestyle, working style, and the optimal, natural role to play towards other people are,

 (2) What topic we should work on, or rather, what problem do we want to solve in this world?

 Your Lifestyle/Working Style.

 Firstly, let’s talk about the lifestyle and the working style.
 When you are in high school, you don’t choose your lifestyle.
 You live with your parents and follow the rules developed in the family you belong to and in the school that you attend.
 Well, most teenagers attempt to break this status quo at some point – I did too.

 Most people also don’t choose their lifestyle as undergrad students to be real.
-They typically need to live on budget.
+They typically need to live on a budget.
 So, they stay in dorms or rent some cheap apartments together with other students, cook by themselves, attend classes according to the agenda enforced by the university, and study and/or drink in groups after lecture hours.

 Furthermore, once you are at school, you get particular classes of assignments.
-Most often, you are not stimulated to think out of the box and to attempt to solve about other classes of problems.
+Most often, you are not stimulated to think out of the box and to attempt to solve other classes of problems.

 For instance, when you study physics, you will get a lot of assignments in which you need to calculate a value of some quantity.
 You can then demonstrate that you know the laws of physics and you can apply them in practice.
-No one will ask you in the exam whether, for example, you have ideas on how to further investigate the universe, how to improve the public understanding of the quantum mechanics, or what is your opinion about the string theory.
+No one will ask you in the exam whether, for example, you have ideas on how to further investigate the universe, how to improve the public understanding of quantum mechanics, or what is your opinion about string theory.